From Abracadabra to Zombies | View All

 chi (ch'i or qi)

 Ch'i or qi (pronounced "chee" and henceforth spelled "chi") is the Chinese word used to describe "the natural energy of the Universe."
 This energy, though called "natural," is spiritual or supernatural, and is part of a metaphysical, not an empirical, belief system.
 New Agers often refer to this energy as subtle energy.
-Chi is thought to permeate all things, including the human body.
+Chi is thought to permeate all things, including the human body where it allegedly flows along meridians that are unobservable by even our most powerful machinery.
 Such metaphysical systems are generally referred to as types of vitalism.
 One of the key concepts related to chi is the concept of harmony.
-Trouble, whether in the universe or in the body, is a function of disharmony, of things being out of balance and in need of restoration to equilibrium.
+Trouble, whether in the universe or in the body, is a function of disharmony, of things being out of balance and in need of restoration toequilibrium.

 Vitalism is a popular philosophy in many cultures.
 Thus, chi has many counterparts: prana (India and therapeutic touch), ki (Japan); Wilhelm Reich's orgone, Mesmer's animal magnetism, Bergson's élan vital (vital force), to name just a few.
 The concept is very popular among New Age thinking, where it generally goes by the name of energy, though the concept bears no resemblance to the concept as used by physicists.